 - Report on crew productivity

-No more lost time sheets, forgetting to enter time until the end of the week, or scrambling to track down field employees (pulling them off jobs) to try to make sense of their handwritten time entries from the previous week.
+No more lost time sheets, forgetting to enter time until the end of the week, or scrambling to track down field employees (pulling them off jobs) to try to make sense of their handwritten entries from the previous week.

 2. Digitize Daily Job Reports

 Site managers and overseers have to document everything that goes on at the worksite.
 But like time entry, daily job reports are traditionally collected through paper forms that slow down the process.

 A stack of daily reports can sit in a manager’s truck for a couple of weeks until he gets back to the main office.
 Job site photos or safety incidents might only exist in emails or texts.